polkadot-developers/polkadot-docs/develop/parachains/testing/mock-runtime.md

 Testing is essential in Polkadot SDK development to ensure your blockchain operates as intended and effectively handles various potential scenarios.

-This guide will walk you through setting up an environment to test pallets within the runtime.
+This guide will walk you through setting up an environment to test pallets within the [runtime](/polkadot-protocol/glossary#runtime){target=\_blank}.
 Doing so lets you evaluate how different pallets, their configurations, and system components interact, ensuring your blockchain functions reliably under real-world conditions.

 ## Configuring a Mock Runtime